Modern automobile companies use advanced safety technology and innovative driving systems to reduce accidents and improve road safety.

 This rocky, fragile mountain pass is about 70 miles long, open only during the summer months.

-Especially deadliest is a six-mile stretch of road; rocky overhangs look like they might collapse on at any moment.
+Especially deadly is a six-mile stretch of road; rocky overhangs look like they might collapse at any moment.

-Local villagers built this road hundreds of years ago and haven’t been fixed over the decades.
+Local villagers built this road hundreds of years ago and haven’t fixed it over the decades.

 A wrong driver’s move might send a car down a vertical 2,000-foot 90-degree cliff.